laravel/nova-docs/1.0/resources/file-fields.md

 :::tip Preview Size

-By default, the Nova resource detail screen will display previews at a width of 318 pixels (636 pixels for "retina displays").
+By default, the Nova resource detail page will display previews at a width of 318 pixels (636 pixels for "retina displays").
 :::

 ### Customizing Thumbnails

-By default, Nova will use the `Storage::url` method to determine the URL that should be used to display thumbnail previews on the resource index screen and within search results (when using the `Avatar` field).
+By default, Nova will use the `Storage::url` method to determine the URL that should be used to display thumbnail previews on the resource index page and within search results (when using the `Avatar` field).
 However, you may customize the generation of this URL using the `thumbnail` method.

 The `thumbnail` method accepts a callable which should return the thumbnail URL.
 The field's underlying column value is passed to the callable as the first parameter, while the name of the field's storage disk is passed as the second parameter: